strimzi/strimzi-kafka-operator/HACKING.md

 `kafka_statefulsets` etc.

-The `docker_build` target will always build the images under the `enmasseproject` organization.
+The `docker_build` target will always build the images under the `strimzi` organization.
 This is necessary in order to be able to reuse the base image you might have just built without modifying all Dockerfiles.
 The `DOCKER_TAG` environment variable configures the Docker tag to use (default is `latest`).